rohanmahy/ietf-drafts/mahy-mimi-content/draft-mahy-mimi-content.md

 This proposal assumes that MLS clients can advertise media types they support and that MLS clients can determine what media types are required to join a specific MLS group.
-Specifically, [@!I-D.mahy-mls-content-neg] defines two MLS extensions which meet this requirement.
+Specifically, [@!I-D.mahy-mls-content-adv] defines two MLS extensions which meet this requirement.
 It would allow implementations to define groups with different MIME type requirements and it would allow MLS clients to send